DatAasee -- A Metadata-Lake as Metadata Catalog for a Virtual Data-Lake: Introduction

 The foundational data structure of the metadata-lake is the entity-relationship model, where entity attributes are handled as a ``metadata repository supporting multiple formats without record conversion'' (Zeng and Qin 2022, Ch.~8.5.2), while the entity relations are handled as ``aggregation and enriched metadata records in a repository'' (Zeng and Qin 2022, Ch.~8.5.3).

-Beyond formally defining a metadata-lake, also the (open-source) implementation of the metadata-lake ``\textbf{\texttt{DatAasee}}''\footnote{The Aasee is an artificial lake in Münster, Germany.} (\url{https://github.com/ulbmuenster/dataasee}) is described. \texttt{DatAasee} is designed to centralize and unify bibliographic data and metadata of research data and aimed at universities and research institutes, with explicit application at the University and State Library of Münster.
+Beyond formally defining a metadata-lake, also the (open-source) implementation of the metadata-lake ``\textbf{\texttt{DatAasee}}''\footnote{The Aasee is an artificial lake in Münster, Germany.} (\url{https://github.com/ulbmuenster/dataasee}) is described. \texttt{DatAasee} is designed to centralize and unify bibliographic data as well as metadata of research data and aimed at universities and research institutes, with explicit application at the University and State Library of Münster.

 Overall, this work is organized as follows: In Section~2 the potential use-cases for a metadata-lake are detailed.
 Section~3 reviews the types of metadata and derives a data model for metadata.
 Then in Section~4 an abstract definition for a metadata-lake is constructed, while in Section~5 the metadata-lake implementation \texttt{DatAasee} is described.
 Finally, Section~6 briefly evaluates \texttt{DatAasee} in terms of existing metadata system features and also proposes alternative criteria.